lukehanson2429/Villa-Pancho/README.md

 8. Figma:
     * This was used to create my wireframe designs for desktop/mobile formats.
 9. Chrome Dev tools:
-    * To assist with debugging code, especially helpful for working out appropriate padding, margins etc.
+    * To assist with debugging code and assessing perforamnce through lighthouse, especially helpful for working out appropriate padding, margins etc.
+9. Tinypng.com:
+    * Used to compress images for faster loading

 ## Testing